Pinaki82/Tulu-C-IDE/GIT+SSH+GPG-and-Code-Signing.md

 ---------------------------------------------------------

-### Type your SSH passphrase only once on Windows.
+### Type your SSH passphrase only once on Windows

 On MS Windows, you have an option to save some typing efforts.
-Create a file .bashrc in your $HOME directory (%userprofile%) and fill the file with the following contents.
+Create a file `.bashrc` in your `$HOME` directory (`%userprofile%`) and fill the file with the following contents.
 You'll have to type your SSH passphrase only once, at every reboot.

 ```